gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

        function Vaccination_Expired (A : Vaccinated_Dog) return Boolean;
      end Vaccinated_Animals;

-It is important to note that, because of the ABI compatibility, the programmer does not need to add any further information to indicate either the object layout or the dispatch table entry associated with each dispatching operation.
+It is important to note that, because of the ABI compatibility, we don't need to add any further information to indicate either the object layout or the dispatch table entry associated with each dispatching operation.

-Now let us define all the types and constructors on the Ada side and export them to C++, using the same hierarchy of our previous example:
+Now let's define all the types and constructors on the Ada side and export them to C++, using the same hierarchy of our previous example:

 .. code-block:: ada